hefnat/Weather/README.md

 # Weather
-Guide/Program to make a working Java program to get the weather forecast, using OpenWeatherMap & API
+Guide/Program to make a working Java program to get the weather forecast, using OpenWeatherMap & API.

-Aside from json-jar library and your own API link, all in eclipse programmable Getting API Link: get from OpenWeatherMap Homepage by registering there, free version is an option Also, further guides are available on homepage of OpenWeatherMap
+Aside from json-jar library and your own API link, all in eclipse programmable.
+Getting API Link: get from OpenWeatherMap Homepage by registering there, free version is an option.
+Also, further guides are available on homepage of OpenWeatherMap.

 In the following a couple of different uses will be listed: